fdraeger/eChessBoard/README.md

     >?
 LC Element: ferrit core?
 Y/N?
     >
     >How clearly can we separate/distinct resonance frequencies?
 We need 12 frequencies clearly distinguishable.
+    >Ideally we work with fixed resonance frequencies (no freq sweep).

 1. POC: Reading Coil, Detection & ADC
     >? do we need an amp after the coil?